AIoT-MLSys-Lab/AIoT-Survey/README.md

-# A collection of survey, research papers, and open-source resources of AIoT
+# A collection of survey, research papers, and open-source resources of AIoT (Artificial Intelligence of Things)

 Papers selected from the following conferences:
 - mobile computing conferences (MobiCom/MobiSys/SenSys/UbiComp)